Pantami, Gombe

 Pantami is a district head ward in Gombe Local Government Area of Gombe State, Nigeria.
 Pantami is located at the terminal southern part of Gombe Local Government area, with Associated Zip Code: 760253.
 Pantami is one of the largest wards in Gombe local government area with eighteen major polling units.

+It is also where the Pantami Stadium, an international stadium with a 12,000 capacity, is located.

-Polling Units
+Polling units

+There are 50 polling units in Pantami ward.